tulane-cmps6610-fall-2025/problem-set-02-adumont2/problemset-02.md

 Interviews = [$n/2$] + [$n/4$] + [$n/8$] + ... + 1.
 This is a geometric series whose sum will always be less than n.
 So finding our candidate costs $O(n)$ interviews.

+We can also look at this from the perspective of a recurrence and use the brick method.
+At each step, we perform ($n/2$) interviews and then make one recursive call on a problem of a most size ($n/2$).
+We can write this recurrence as:

+$I(n) = I(n/2) - c \cdot n$

+This is root dominated where work is decreasing geometrically by a factor of 2, so $O(n)$.

+Part 1b: Verify the candidate.
+While we proved $C$ must be a white hat above, we can formally verify that $C$ is a white hat to be certain.
+We can take the candidate $C$ and ask every other student in the original group of n about them.
+We can count how many students claim "$C$ is a white hat".
+If the count is greater than $n/2$, $C$ is certified to be a white hat.
+If $C$ is a white hat, all $w$ white hats (where $w > n/2$) will truthfully say $C$ is a white hat, guaranteeing the count is > $n/2$.
+If $C$ were a black hat, the $w$ white hats would truthfully say $C$ is a black hat.
+Only the $b$ black hats could possibly lie but they are a minority.
+This verification step costs $n-1$ interviews.
+Combining both steps to find one certified white hat is $O(n)$ + $O(n)$ which is still $O(n)$.

+Part 2 - Find all other white hats.
+Now that we have one certified white hat, $W_(cert)$, we can use this white hat as an oracle.
+For each of the other $n-1$ students we can ask the one verified white hat to identify them and they will always be truthful.
+This stage costs exactly $n-1$ interviews which is $O(n)$.

+Total complexity:

+Upper bound: The total number of interviews is the sum of the costs from Part 1 and 2 above which is $O(n)$ + $O(n)$ which is still $O(n)$.

+Lower bound: To be certain of every student's identity, each student must be included in at least one interview (either as the interviewer or interviewee).
+Since each interview involves 2 students, one must perform at least $n/2$ interviews to gather information on everyone.
+Therefore, this problem must have a lower bound of $\Omega(n)$.

+Since the algorithm runs in $O(n)$ time, and the problem is lower bounded by $\Omega(n)$, the number of pairwise interviews required is $\theta(n)$.